MigOpsRepos/credcheck/README.md

 But one thing was missing, there was no password reuse policy enforcement.
 That mean that when user were required to change their password, they could just reuse their current password!

-The credcheck extension adds the "Password Reuse Policy" in release 1.0.0.
+The credcheck extension adds the "Password Reuse Policy" in release 1.0.
 To used this feature, the credcheck extension MUST be added to `shared_preload_libraries` configuration option.

 All users passwords are historicized in shared memory together with the timestamps of when these passwords were set.
 The passwords history is saved into a file named `$PGDATA/global/pg_password_history` to be reloaded in shared memory at startup.
 This file must be part of your backups if you don't want to loose the password history, hopefully pg_basebackup will take care of it.
+Passwords are stored and compared as sha256 hashes, never in plain text.

 Two settings allow to control the behavior of this feature: